english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 *He is slim.
 Haven't you seen the meat-eating bodybuilders?*

 Yes.
 I chose to show Frank Medrano because we were slim for millions of years.
-If we cannot run, we die.
-Evolution rule doesn't apply here?.
-Is it?.
 Still, there are a lot of natural bodybuilders, even raw vegan bodybuilders who built such a big physique.
 Here is Jim Morris. a vegan bodybuilder at 61 & 71 yrs of age.

 ![Jim Morris at 61 yrs]({{site.img-path}}/jim-morris-age-61-age-71.png)